timothelaborie/better_mystudies/README.md

 - right arrow goes forward by 5 seconds

 ## Mystudies and Moodle
-- clicks on pointless buttons telling you to login (optional)
+- Clicks on pointless buttons telling you to login (optional)
-- automatically switches to english (optional)
+- Automatically switches to english (optional)

 ## Toggle features
 You can toggle those features above by clicking on the extension's icon